aws-samples/natural-language-queries-for-datalakes/README.md

 7. Log in to the Streamlit app with the user you created, index the business data catalog and start asking questions!

-## Test and Evaluate Data Genie

-# Why Evaluate Data Genie?

-Data Genie is a work in progress, and its algorithms can be improved to fit the specificities of each data lake.
-By testing and evaluating Data Genie, you can identify areas for improvement and compare the performance of different algorithms or approaches.

-# Evaluation process

-To test and evaluate Data Genie, follow these steps:

-1. Update the corresponding JSON file in the tests/test_sets directory with your test questions and expected answers.
-(The tester will auto-detect files in this directory and test each one.)
-2. Navigate to the src directory.
-3. Export your temporary AWS credentials or ensure the AWS CLI is permissioned to access the Bedrock service in your AWS account.
-4. Ensure the data is indexed by running run_me_to_index_catalog.py (see the instructions above).
-5. Run the run_tests.py file.
-(Optionally, you can add a database name to limit testing to that database, or both a database name and question number to limit testing to that one question, i.e. run_tests.py Chinook 5)

-The test suite will execute the test questions and compare the results to the expected answers.
-This will help you evaluate the performance of Data Genie and identify areas for improvement.

 ## What sample data is included?